stackbit-projects/dichotomy-staging-16480/src/pages/index.md

       As a digital collective, we have found innovative ways to help businesses grow through branding, production, marketing, web development and much more.
-Our tailored approach allows us to work closely with you and your team to deliver inspiring work without the weight of big Agency budgets.
+Our tailored approach allows us to work closely with you and your team to deliver inspiring work without the weight of big agency budgets.
       Let us connect you with the right mix of our team to help you achieve your goals!
 [Let's talk](/contact/).
   - type: grid_section